 Impact Duration Timescale

 Temporary Up to 1 year

 Short-term 1-7 years

 Medium-term 7-15 years

 Long-term 15-60 years

 Permanent Over 60 years

 The likelihood of impacts should also be defined.
 Assessment of likelihood of impact followed CIEEM guidelines.
-These assessed likelihood as follows:
+The assessed likelihood are as follows: